sjnforyou/DAALab--4th-sem-VTU/README.md

 5.Sort a given set of n integer elements using Merge Sort method and compute its time complexity.
 Run the program for varied values of n> 5000, and record the time taken to sort.
 Plot a graph of the time taken versus non graph sheet.
 The elements can be read from a file or can be generated using the random number generator.
 Demonstrate using Java how the divide-and-conquer method works along with its time complexity analysis: worst case, average case and best case.
 6.Implement in Java, the 0/1 Knapsack problem using (a) Dynamic Programming method (b) Greedy method.
 7.From a given vertex in a weighted connected graph, find shortest paths to other vertices using Dijkstra's algorithm.
 Write the program in Java.
+8.Find Minimum Cost Spanning Tree of a given connected undirected graph using  Kruskal'salgorithm.
+Use Union-Find algorithms in your program.